 In recent years the number of applications for export licences has been approximately 1600 per year, and most of these have been for reasons other than sale, such as export prior to or following repair, for demonstration purposes or for testing.
-In 1993, which was the first year the Military Equipment Act was in force, a large number of applications were initially received for export licences for OME (for which licences had not been previously required).
-91 Table 7.4 shows the total value of export licences granted for sales of military equipment in the 10-year period 1989-98.
+In 1993, which was the first year the Military Equipment Act was in force, a large number of applications were initially received for export licences for OME (for which licences had not been previously required).91 Table 7.4 shows the total value of export licences granted for sales of military equipment in the 10-year period 1989-98.
 The value of export licences granted often differs quite markedly from the value of actual deliveries (table 7.2) in the same year.
-This is because many of the licences relate to deliveries spread over several years, or because sometimes the licences are not fully utilized.
+This is because many of the licences are not fully utilized.
 The decrease in the value of export licences granted in 1996, for example, should thus be reflected in the export statistics in later years.